parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

 ### 2) Cell filtering

-We can visualize these per cell statistics in form violin plots
+We can visualize these per cell statistics in violin plots.

 ```python